Vidhi0229/Trading-App/README.md

 - **JsonCpp library:** Install the JsonCpp library for JSON parsing and manipulation in C++.

-- **API Key:** Sign up at Twelve Data to obtain your own API key.
+- **API Key:** Sign up at Twelve Data to obtain your API key.
 Place your API key in the config.json file.

 # Authors 👤
 **Vidhi Srivastava**